 What Does It Do?

 This is a rewrite of the original Everything and ES front end.
 Its purpose remains the same but the user commands have changed.
-When you copy ets.js.txt into your Script Addins folder, three commands are added:
+When you copy ets.js.txt into your Script Addins folder, five commands are added:

 ET - front end to everything.exe